 Monica Kim is a Christian counselor and teaches Essential Qualities of a Biblical Counselor at Christian Counseling and Education Foundation (CCEF) and has been a seminar speaker at numerous CCEF National Conferences.
 She has worked in church ministry for more than 25 years and is currently a part of the pastoral staff at her local church.
-Monica has a Master of Arts in Religion from Westminster Theological Seminary, a Master of Education in Counseling Psychology from Lehigh University, and is completing her Ph.D. in Counseling Psychology at Lehigh with a focus on Attachment theory.
+Monica has a Master of Arts in Religion from Westminster Theological Seminary, a Master of Education in Counseling Psychology from Lehigh University, and her Ph.D. in Counseling Psychology from Lehigh with a focus on Attachment theory.
 She is married to Danny Kwon, an ordained Pastor, and they have three boys.

 Joseph Parker is the Next Gen Discipleship Pastor at Village Seven Presbyterian Church.
 For the past 30 years he has served in church plants to large size churches, from inner city to suburban settings.
 He has a passion for relationally engaging both our covenant as well as our community families with the gospel, equipping adults to disciple our next generation in such a way they grow to become Christ-changed, hope-filled, productive adults.
 Joseph is head over heels in love with his wife Kelly for nearly 20 years, and are parents of their adopted boys Jacob and Makiah, now 13 and 14 years old.